Schedule Appointment

 Throughout her career, Dr. Martini has advanced fertility medicine through both clinical care and research, presenting at international conferences and publishing in respected journals.
 Her academic work focuses on IVF outcomes after fertility preservation.
 As a member of the Society for Reproductive Endocrinology and Infertility (SREI) Practice Committee, she also contributes to shaping national best practices in fertility care.

 Dr. Martini partners closely with patients to create personalized, evidence-based plans shaped by their goals and values.
-She has a special interest in fertility preservation and is passionate about providing research-based guidance and compassionate support in what can be a deeply personal decision.
+She has a special interest in fertility preservation and is passionate about providing research-based guidance and compassionate support throughout each patient’s fertility journey.

 As both a physician and a mother of two young children, Dr. Martini brings empathy, experience, and a deep appreciation for the joys and challenges of family building.
 Her warm, patient-centered approach is rooted in her commitment to helping each individual move closer to the family they’ve been dreaming of.